Take me, Bring me

 Participatory 5-channel sound installation, 2018

-'Take me, bring me' is a reflection on vulnerability of our senses and position of helplessness.
-Using a system of surface transducers this sound installation takes visitors on a sonic trip.
-It encourages listening through your body and exploration of sleeping positions.
+'Take me, bring me' is a participatory sound installation reflecting on the vulnerability of our senses and position of helplessness in the context of a military conflict.
+Employing a 5-channel system of tactile speakers and a military stretcher used for rescue operations this installation takes visitors on a sonic trip.
+It encourages in-depth listening through your body, engaging with both audible sounds and vibrotactile stimulation.
+For every visitor, this sensory journey can be experienced slightly differently depending on the individual choice of a dormant position.

-This year I took a train from Kiev to Slаviansk, a small town in Eastern Ukraine.
-Local airport was destroyed in the conflict between the Ukrainian forces and rebels from Eastern Ukraine.
-The battles over the airport were all over the official news and youtube, captured by mobile phones of conflict witnesses.
+In 2017 I took a train from Kyiv to Sloviansk, a small town in Donetsk Region.
+In 2014 the nearest local airport in Luhansk was destroyed in the conflict between the Ukrainian forces and the separatist groups from Eastern Ukraine supported by Russia.
+The battles over that airport were all over the news and YouTube, captured by mobile phones of conflict witnesses.
 The airport is still in ruins.
 But there is an old post-soviet night train instead.
 It takes 11 hours to do that journey, most of it you should be sleeping.

 The reality is different.
-Banging and groaning sounds of carriage metal parts so severe that I could feel material vibrations with my whole body.
-That journey has become for me a very painful reminder of the destruction that political and military conflicts bring into a normal flow of life.
+The banging and groaning sounds of carriage metal parts were so severe that I could feel material vibrations with my whole body.
+For me, that journey has become a painful symbol, a reminder of the destruction that political and military conflicts bring into the normal flow of life.
 Laying on a train shelf, feeling the resonance of metal parts banging against each other, I was carried away by the force which was too big to resist.

 video documentation, AIR 'Manufactuur' in De Bijloke Muziekcentrum (Ghent, 2018).